Nettle and quince

-I live a circuitous life, not unlike my grandparents, who all lived in a number of countries throughout their lives, and each spent their last years in a place quite different from where they were born.
+I live a circuitous life, not unlike my grandparents, who all four lived in a number of countries throughout their lives, and each spent their later years in a place quite different from where they were born.

-I grew up in France and England, and lived in Berlin for a few years as a student.
+I grew up in France and England, and lived in Berlin as a student.
 I moved to New York in 1999 for a couple of years, which turned into fourteen.
 I was an editor for a publisher of illustrated books and have three children.
-Last summer we all moved to London.
+In the summer of 2013 we moved to London.

 I make it a point of eating something delicious every time I want to feed myself.
 I eat with the seasons.
 It’s not so much a political statement as a habit, a matter of taste, and it makes choosing what to make for dinner so much more interesting.
 I am fairly obsessive about ingredients, so I spend an inordinate amount of time handpicking fruits and vegetables and I try not to set the menu before going shopping.
 However, it has happened that I found myself scouring multiple stores to find an acceptable potato.

 What I love most about cooking is inviting people over for dinner, or brunch, or lunch (how civilized — but we rarely do that).
 Friends sometimes ask me for the recipe of something they have eaten at our house and I always promise to send it but never do.
 This blog should remedy that.

 Nettles and quinces represent my fondest childhood food memories.
 They are my (Proustian) madeleine.